 What Is An Engagement Session Or Engagement Shoot

 Engagement Session Planning Tips To Get The Best Photos

 I am invested in you, your engagement session, and your wedding.
 Providing engagement session planning tips ensures I can exceed expectations with beautiful and candid engagement images.
 These are my professional suggestions to make your session enjoyable and as beautiful as possible.

 Clothing Choices: Coordinate outfits without matching one another.
 Wear colorful outfits that make you feel comfortable while avoiding too much white or black.
 Multiple outfits are ok but most locations don't have a place to change.

 Shoes: If you wear uncomfortable shoes, bring other shoes for walking between locations.

 Hair And Makeup: Having your hair and makeup professionally done prior to the session will ensure best results, although this is not always possible.

-Be On Time: You have a one-hour time slot, so showing up late will eat into this.
-Leaving extra early to get to your session will help make up for traffic or other things that can't be helped.
+Be On Time: You have a one-hour time slot, so showing up late will reduce your time.
 Please text or call if you are running late.
 I am always early, so call or text if you also arrive early.

 Props And Pets: I am always in favor of using props and pets during your Dayton or Cincinnati engagement session.